second-state/substrate-wasmedge/docs/book/en/src/kubernetes/kubernetes/kind.md

 # Create a "WASM in KinD" Cluster
 kind create cluster --image ghcr.io/liquid-reply/kind-crun-wasm:v1.23.0
 # Run the example
-kubectl run -it --rm --restart=Never wasi-demo --image=hydai/wasm-wasi-example:with-wasm-annotation --annotations="module.wasm.image/variant=compat-smart" /wasi_example_main.wasm 50000000
+kubectl run -it --rm --restart=Never wasi-demo --image=wasmedge/example-wasi:latest --annotations="module.wasm.image/variant=compat-smart" /wasi_example_main.wasm 50000000
 ```

 In the rest of this section, we will explain how to create a KinD node image with wasmedge support.

 ## Build crun

-KinD uses the kindest/node image for the control plane and worker nodes.
+KinD uses the `kindest/node` image for the control plane and worker nodes.
 The image contains containerd as CRI and runc as OCI Runtime.
-To enable WasmEdge support we replace runc with crun.
+To enable WasmEdge support we replace `runc` with `crun`.

 For the node image we only need the crun binary and not the entire build toolchain.
 Therefore we use a multistage dockerfile where we create crun in the first step and only copy the crun binary to the node image.